doujiang24/lua-resty-kafka/README.md

 #### fetch_metadata
 `syntax: brokers, partitions = client:fetch_metadata(topic)`

-In case `topic` is a string, return the all brokers and partitions of the `topic`.
+In case of success, return the all brokers and partitions of the `topic`.
 In case of errors, returns `nil` with a string describing the error.